 To this day, there are legal disagreements over Armenia that reveal a deep antagonism between “Turkishness” and the Armenian experience.

 Article 301 of the country’s penal code makes it a crime to insult the Turkish nation.
 The law has been used to prosecute people who evoked the Armenian genocide, including Nobel Prize winner Orhan Pamuk in 2006, although charges were eventually dropped.

 One of the best-known Armenian journalists in Turkey, Hrant Dink, was also prosecuted under Article 301 in 2006.
 He got a six-month suspended sentence.
 A year later, Dink was openly assassinated by a Turkish nationalist in Istanbul.

-This spring, the mayor of Ankara, Turkey’s capital city, sued a journalist for defamation because the journalist called the mayor “Armenian.”
+Last month, the mayor of Ankara, Turkey’s capital city, sued a journalist for defamation because the journalist called the mayor “Armenian.”

 Close observers, however, see positive signs: Some Turkish citizens are increasingly willing to share a sense of guilt that crimes against Armenians occurred.
 To date, it has been those in mainly pro-Kurdish regions in Turkey’s southeastern part who have spoken out.

 A few important Armenian churches have been restored — including the 10th-century Holy Cross Cathedral on the island of Akhtamar and the 13th-century St. Giragos Armenian Apostolic Church in Diyarbakir, a church that had been used as a depot for Armenian goods taken from people killed or forced to leave.